Dennis C. Rose

 James R. Gilreath, Jr.

-Jim began his legal career as a prosecutor in the First Circuit Solicitor’s office in Orangeburg, South Carolina, where he prosecuted a broad range of crimes including serious felonies.
-In 2000, sensing a call to cross the border and return to the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who invited him to join the firm.
+Jim started as a lawyer in the First Circuit Solicitor’s office in Orangeburg, South Carolina as a prosecutor, where he handled a broad range of crimes including serious drug felonies.
+In 2000, sensing a call to cross the border as a lawyer on the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who brought him on as the law firm’s first associate.
+Jim cut his teeth in North Carolina working on a variety of matters from criminal to family law in the firm’s general practice, trying cases, both jury and nonjury, in both District and Superior Courts of the First District.

-A third generation lawyer, born and raised in South Carolina, Jim graduated from Washington and Lee University in 1994 with a Geology/Environmental Science degree.
-In 1997, Jim received his law degree from the University of South Carolina School Of Law.
-While in law school, he served on the South Carolina Environmental Law Journal as Articles Editor.
+A third-generation lawyer, born and raised in South Carolina, and a Washington and Lee University graduate, (B.A.
+Geology/Environmental Science 1994), Jim received his law degree from the University of South Carolina School of Law (J.D.
+1997).
+While in law school, he served the South Carolina Environmental Law Journal as Articles Editor and as a member of the Honor Council.
 Before and during law school, Jim spent several summers working on the Outer Banks.
 Jim successfully navigated both the North Carolina and South Carolina Bar exams (and I-95) in the same week.
-Jim is a member of the North Carolina State Bar, the South Carolina Bar, the North Carolina Bar Association and the American Bar Association and the Real Estate Lawyers Association of North Carolina (RELANC).
+Jim is a member of the North Carolina State Bar, the South Carolina Bar, the North Carolina Bar Association, the American Bar Association and the Real Estate Lawyers Association of North Carolina (RELANC).
 He is admitted to practice in the United States Supreme Court, the Eastern and Western North Carolina Districts of the United States District Court and all state courts in North and South Carolina.
 Jim served as an Out of State Delegate to the South Carolina Bar House of Delegates.
 Jim remains a certified Arbitrator in North Carolina's First Judicial District.

 David B. Powers

-David B. Powers was born and raised in Richmond, Virginia.
-David attended college in Charlottesville at the University of Virginia.
-While attending the University, David spent his summer breaks on the Outer Banks, working as a valued employee for Ocean Atlantic Rentals.
-David graduated from UVA in 2002, with a B.A. in Economics and a minor in Spanish.
+David was born and raised in Bon Air, Virginia.
+He attended college in Charlottesville at the University of Virginia.
+While attending UVA, David spent his summer breaks working on the Outer Banks.
+David graduated in 2002 with a B.A. in Economics and a minor in Spanish.

 David worked and travelled extensively throughout Australia and New Zealand before permanently settling in Dare County.
-In 2003, David was presented an opportunity to help grow and establish a small local restaurant.
-As a managing member of the Kill Devil Grill, David learned the intricacies of operating a small business and the importance of building personal relationships, while providing a quality product and even better service.
+In 2003, David seized an opportunity to help grow and establish a small local restaurant.
+As a managing member of the Kill Devil Grill, he learned the intricacies of operating a small business and the importance of building personal relationships, while providing a quality product and even better service.

-In the community, David coaches youth sports with Dare County Parks and Recreation and Outer Banks Babe Ruth Baseball.
-He is also a member of Holy Redeemer Catholic Church.
-In his free time, David likes to cook, travel, play basketball, and spend time with his family.
+In the community, David coaches youth sports with Dare County Parks and Recreation, OBX Storm Soccer, and Pride Basketball OBX.
+David is also a member of Holy Redeemer Catholic Church.
+In his free time, David likes to cook, travel, play basketball, and spend time with his family and friends.